 Next to her was a cow with udders so pendulous and unnaturally full that her hind legs were forced apart and she walked with a painful gait.

 In another shed, a sense of neglect hung thickly in the fetid air.
 One poor animal had a protruding, bright blue eyeball with no iris, a product of severe pressure producing acute pain.

 One cow was lying in the straw and I could barely believe it – she was giving birth.
 Bitter-sweet feelings flooded my heart.
 Like us, this mother had gone through a long, nine-month pregnancy and here was its culmination – her baby.
 I felt a wonderful warmth as I was privileged to witness this miracle as the little calf, perfect and beautiful, appeared from her into the world.
 And then came the nausea – I knew that within a couple of days, her baby would be stolen from her.

 The awful reality really hit home – the dairy industry is predicated on stealing babies from their mothers.
 We have no right to do this; it is abhorrent, shameful, disgusting and I will do all I can to expose it.
 All farms do it – extensive ‘free range’, zero grazing or organic – it is their modus operandi.

 The dairy industry’s business plan is simple and deadly.
 Impregnate cows through artificial insemination.
 Take the calves away almost immediately after birth and extract every drop of the cows’ milk for human consumption.
 Selectively breed cows so that they produce 10 times more milk than is natural.
 Kill them for cheap meat when they are worn out after just three or four years.
 Keep female calves to replace their wasted mothers.
-Shoot male calves in the head at a day old or kill them later for veal or beef.
+Kill male calves immediately after birth or kill them later for veal or beef.

 And there was this mother, lowing at the birth of her baby but only seconds later, a farm worker arrived.
 As he had his back to me, I climbed a gate and hid.
 That was a close call.
 On to the next farm…